Victory over Japan Day: Amateur radio

 Amateur radio operators in Australia hold the "Remembrance Day Contest" on the weekend nearest VP Day, August 15, remembering amateur radio operators who died during World War II and to encourage friendly participation and help improve the operating skills of participants.
 The contest runs for 24 hours, from 0800 UTC on the Saturday, preceded by a broadcast including a speech by a dignitary or notable Australian (such as the Prime Minister of Australia, Governor-General of Australia, or a military leader) and the reading of the names of amateur radio operators who are known to have died.
 It is organized by the Wireless Institute of Australia, with operators in each Australian state contacting operators in other states, New Zealand, and Papua New Guinea.
 A trophy is awarded to the state that can boast the greatest rate of participation, based on a formula including: number of operators, number of contacts made, and radio frequency bands used.

 China

-As the final official surrender of Japan was accepted aboard the battleship USS Missouri in Tokyo Bay on September 2, 1945, the Nationalist Government of the Republic of China, which represented China on the Missouri, announced three-day holidays to celebrate V-J Day, starting September 3.
+As the final official surrender of Japan was accepted aboard the battleship USS Missouri in Tokyo Bay on September 2, 1945, the Nationalist Government of the Republic of China announced three-day holidays to celebrate V-J Day, starting September 3.
 Starting from 1946, September 3 was celebrated as "Victory of War of Resistance against Japan Day" (抗日戰爭勝利紀念日 (Kàngrì Zhànzhēng Shènglì Jìniànrì)), which evolved into the Armed Forces Day (軍人節) in 1955.
-September 3 is recognized as V-J Day in mainland China.
+September 3 is recognized as V-J Day in the People's Republic of China.